Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

 Wave of cyber-enabled scams target FIFA World Cup fans

-As the global soccer tournament enters its second full week in Qatar, FIFA World Cup scams are proliferating as cybercriminals aim to score big from unsuspecting fans, according to data collected by cybersecurity firm Group-IB.
-Researchers said Tuesday they’ve identified as many as 90 potentially compromised Hayya accounts, which is the mandatory system established so World Cup attendees can enter Qatar and access tickets and other services such as transportation.
+With the soccer tournament entering its second full week in Qatar, cybercriminals are looking to lure unsuspecting FIFA fans, according to cybersecurity firm Group-IB.
+The researchers stated on Tuesday that they have identified as many as 90 potentially compromised Hayya accounts.
+Hayya is the mandatory system used by the World Cup to allow attendees can enter Qatar and buy tickets for access and transportation.
 They have also observed the attackers using info-stealing malware such as Redline and Erbium, fake merchandise and ticket websites used to steal money directly or swipe banking credentials, 40 fake apps in the Google Play Store promising access to tickets, and at least five websites purporting to be job application forms used to harvest personal information.

 Irish regulator fines Facebook for leak of users’ data